- Make investing in Vallejo easier through a clear expression of Vallejo’s vision and expectations for development in various areas of the city.

 - Remove obstacles to high-quality development such as unnecessary or inefficient procedures and standards.

-A brief overview of the reasons why the City is re-writing the Zoning Code, how zoning impacts you, and ways to get involved in the process, can be found here.
+A brief overview of why Vallejo is rewriting the Zoning Code, how zoning impacts you, and ways to get involved in the process can be found HERE.

 What is Zoning?
-The City has prepared a handout answering this and other frequently asked questions on this topic, which can be found here.
+The City has prepared a brief handout answering this and other frequently asked questions on this topic, which can be found HERE.

 Open Houses and Planning Commission Study Sessions